By Andrew Osmond.

 If you have questions or concerns about your replacement request please feel free to email Jeremy on Jeremy@AllTheAnime.com.
 If you have yet to apply for replacement discs please follow all the guidelines HERE.

 Kill la Kill Part 1 [for units purchased at MCM London Comic Con in October 2014 only]

-As mentioned on our latest podcast (HERE) we will shortly be launching a replacement scheme for Kill la Kill Part 1.
-This only applies to units purchased at MCM London Comic Con in October 2014.
+NOTE: This only applies to units purchased at MCM London Comic Con in October 2014.
 (Following the event the products general retail release was delayed and the error of the English dub being out of sync by 0.4 seconds during one of the episodes was corrected.)